Best Essential Oils for Eczema + DIY Blends & Applications

 Aside from that, mandarin essential oil also has excellent anti-bacterial, anti-fungal, and anti-septic properties.

-Rosewood enhances blood flow and accelerates the healing properties of the skin, making it ideal for treating skin that has been plagued with eczema symptoms.
 Aside from these properties, rosewood oil is also known to have analgesic, anti-depressant, and anti-septic properties

-Bonus time: rosewood oils are also known for being an aphrodisiac!
+Bonus: rosewood oils are also known for being an aphrodisiac!